 The wide variety of artists represented in the exhibition look forward, contribute to progress and guide the visitor toward greater equity and understanding.
-The theme of Vision & Spirit is resilience and how African American artists have shown this through their work.
+The theme of Vision & Spirit is resilience and demonstrates how African American artists have embodied this quality in their work.
 The exhibition explores the meaning of resilience: Is it perseverance?
 Is it staying power, or is it something much deeper?
-In any case, resilience embodies strength and humanity.
+Resilience embodies strength and humanity.

 Artists in the exhibition include Henry Clay Anderson, Chelle Barbour, Romare Bearden, Dawoud Bey, Willie Cole, Murry DePillars, Jacob Lawrence, Whitfield Lovell, Gordon Parks, Faith Ringgold, Jamel Shabazz and James VanDerZee.